deltasiege/godot-rapier-3d/README.md

 1. singleton should provide load() function that takes serialized state
 1. overwrite all values in the PhysicsState struct with the loaded ones
 1. continue as normal

+## Visualizing colliders

+1. add Rapier3DDebugger as an autoload (which is a tool script) (both editor and runtime version can be in @tool)
+1. Rapier3DDebugger calls RapierDebugRenderPipeline render method in \_process loop
+1. render method needs to call singleton to get the physics state
+1. RapierDebugRenderPipeline wants draw line
+1. call back up to Rapier3DDebugger maybe??
+1. use same techniques as debug_draw to draw lines

+call autoloads - could be useful for log func